Roberto Luongo: Playing style

-Vancouver Canucks head coach Alain Vigneault said that Luongo played best with more playing time over the length of the season.
+Vancouver Canucks head coach Alain Vigneault said in March 2007 that Luongo played best with more playing time over the length of the season.
 Throughout his career, he garnered lots of playing time, including four consecutive 70-game seasons from 2003–04 to 2007–08 between the Florida Panthers and Canucks.
 He was known to suffer from slow starts to the season, usually in the first month of October.
 In his first three Octobers with the Canucks, Luongo posted a combined 10–13–0 record and a .899 save percentage – numbers that were well below his career pace.

 Luongo received the Mark Messier Leadership Award in his first season with the Canucks for the month of March 2007.
-Prior to his third season with Vancouver, he was named Markus Näslund's successor as team captain and the first goaltender to be named a captain in 59 years.
+Prior to the 2008–09 season, his third season with Vancouver, he was named Markus Näslund's successor as team captain and the first goaltender to be named a captain in 59 years.
 Teammate Mattias Öhlund, who served as alternate captain to Luongo for one season, described him as a vocal leader, while Luongo has also identified that quality in himself.
 General manager Mike Gillis described his commitment level as "unprecedented", adding that "he'd be a great example for our younger guys", at the time of the captaincy announcement.
-He served in that capacity for two seasons before relinquishing the captaincy prior to the 2010–11 season.
+He served in that capacity for two seasons before relinquishing the captaincy prior to the 2010–11 season to forward Henrik Sedin.

 Post-playing career

+The Panthers would then retire his number on March 7, 2020, with Luongo becoming the first player to earn this honor with the franchise.

-On February 3, 2021 it was announced that Luongo would serve as Assistant GM for Hockey Canada to build a team for the 2022 Winter Olympics.
+Luongo served as Assistant GM for Canada's hockey team during the 2022 Winter Olympics.

-On June 28, 2022, Luongo was announced as part of the 2022 class of inductees for the Hockey Hall of Fame.
+Luongo joined the Panthers' front office in 2019, as a special advisor to general manager Bill Zito.
+He won his first Stanley Cup as an executive with the Panthers in 2024 as the Panthers defeated the Edmonton Oilers in seven games in the 2024 Stanley Cup Final.

+The Panthers would repeat as Stanley Cup champions in 2025 against the Oilers, this time defeating them in six games.